 In other words, dry needling worked just as well.

-Researchers writing in the medical journal Current sports medicine reports gave a good summary of the challenges of identifying and treating Greater trochanteric pain syndrome.
+Researchers writing in the medical journal Current Sports Medicine Reports (11) gave a good summary of the challenges of identifying and treating Greater trochanteric pain syndrome.
 Here is what they wrote:

 - Disorders causing lateral hip pain are encountered frequently by physicians.

-- Evaluating these problems can be challenging because of the myriad of potential causes, the complex anatomy of the peritrochanteric structures.
-(Peritrochanteric Pain Syndrome describes conditions which cause pain in the lateral hip between the greater trochanter and the Iliotibial Band.
+- Evaluating these problems can be challenging because of the myriad of potential causes, and the complex anatomy of the peritrochanteric structures.
+(Peritrochanteric Pain Syndrome describes conditions that cause pain in the lateral hip between the greater trochanter and the Iliotibial Band.
 An example is Snapping Hip Syndrome.)

 - Further compounding the problem of physical and radiological evaluation is the inconsistently described etiologic factors.
 Misconceptions about the causes of lateral hip pain and tenderness are common and frequently lead to approaches that only provide temporary solutions rather than address the underlying cause of the disease.